How to Sustain New Sales Behaviors

 Categories: Sales Transformation | Adoption and Reinforcement

 With any strategic change initiative, there’s always the question of whether or not it will stick.
-If you’re tasked with ensuring your sales organization can execute against aggressive growth goals, you’re likely readying your plan.
+If you’re tasked with ensuring your sales organization can execute against aggressive growth goals, you’ll want to ensure that the investment you're making in a new approach pays off.
+Whether you are wrapping up a sales kickoff or delivering a new training initiative to your team, the ROI of the new strategy depends on your post-implementation plan.

 Sales leaders who have an optimized sales engine in place understand that you need the right building blocks that support behavior change and nurture successful adoption.
 These five components are critical to sustaining sales behaviors long after the rollout of a transformation initiative.

-It’s important to understand that achieving sales transformation comes in the form of a process, not an event.
+It’s important to understand that achieving sales transformation is a process, not an event.
 Sales transformation advances through many stages that build on one another.
 Together, these disciplines form a powerful foundation for the successful adoption of major sales initiatives at the organizational level.

 If you’ve worked with us before, you may be familiar with this approach, which we refer to as the PRIMR methodology to driving long-term sales success.
-The five foundations of successful adoption being; Priority, Relevance, Integration, Measurement, Reinforcement.
+The five foundations of successful adoption are: Priority, Relevance, Integration, Measurement, and Reinforcement.

 1. Priority

-If your initiative isn’t seen as a priority from the company as a whole, it will be difficult to sustain.
+If your initiative isn’t seen as a priority by the company as a whole, it will be difficult to sustain.

-Initiatives that drive lasting results have leaders up and down the company leading from the front, committing to the inspection and reinforcement of the new or shifted training concepts, methodologies and processes.
-This critical leadership buy-in and reinforcement, from supporting departments, doesn’t happen if your sales transformation initiative is “just another sales program or training”.
-Your sales initiative needs to be a priority.
-Aligning it to company objectives is an effective way to ensure that happens.
-Also, ensure it gets the support from other cross-functional leaders.
+Initiatives that drive lasting results have leaders up and down the company leading from the front, committing to the inspection and reinforcement of new training concepts, methodologies and processes.
+This critical leadership buy-in and reinforcement from supporting departments won't happen if your sales transformation initiative is “just another sales program or training."
+Aligning your intitiative to company objectives is an effective way to ensure it becomes a priority with cross-functional teams.
 Find ways to articulate how changing sales behaviors will support each department leader in meeting their specific KPIs and growth goals.

 2. Relevance

-Spot check each stage of your initiative to ensure you are demonstrating its relevance to specific roles and the company at large.
+Check in at each stage of your initiative to ensure you are demonstrating the relevance to specific roles and the company at large.
 Reinforcement and execution of new sales behaviors and methodologies can easily break down if reps don’t have practical ways to execute on them.

 Build relevance and practicality into your strategic sales initiative by: